mozilla-releng/relengdocs/README.md

 1. Create a Python [virtualenv](https://docs.python.org/3/tutorial/venv.html)
 2. Run:

-    pip install -r requirements/base.txt
+    pip install -r requirements/dev.txt

-3. To build the docs locally, run:
+3. To build the docs locally and start a [livereload]() server, run:

+    make livehtml

+  Verify changes by opening the linked URL in your browser.
+Further changes will automatically rebuild and refresh your page.

+  Alternatively you can run:

     make html

-Verify changes by viewing `_build/html/index.html` in your browser.
+  To build static docs.
+They will be generated under the `_build/html` directory.

 Note: Any new docs should be directly or indirectly linked to from `index.rst`.
 (For example, if `index.rst` contains `balrog/index.rst` in its